atiradocc/custom-compliance-demo/README.md

 # custom-compliance-demo

-Interacts with the Cloud One Conformity API for creating a custom compliance standard.

-See the Cloud One Conformity Custom Compliance documentation at https://cloudone.trendmicro.com/docs/conformity/custom-compliance-standards/

-For technical details about the Custom Compliance Standard API see https://cloudone.trendmicro.com/docs/conformity/api-reference/tag/Custom-Compliance-Standards
+This script facilitates interaction with the Cloud One Conformity API to create a custom compliance standard.
+Refer to the [Cloud One Conformity Custom Compliance documentation](https://cloudone.trendmicro.com/docs/conformity/custom-compliance-standards/) and the Custom [Compliance Standard API documentation](https://cloudone.trendmicro.com/docs/conformity/api-reference/tag/Custom-Compliance-Standards) for technical details.

 All modules used are part of the Python Standard Library so no additional installation is needed.